A hard inquiry will stay on your credit report for 2 years.

-Since the credit score ranges are 350-850 and the fact that inquiries only make up about 5% of your score, the maximum points credit inquiries account for is about 40-45 points regardless of how many inquiries you have.
+Since the credit score ranges are 350-850 and inquiries only make up about 5% of your score, the maximum points credit inquiries account for is about 40-45 points regardless of how many inquiries you have.

-If you have a long establish credit profile with many different types of credit accounts.
+Suppose you have a long-established credit profile with many different types of credit accounts.
 A single inquiry will have less of an impact on your score than someone with little credit history.

-For those with longer established credit profiles a single inquiry may not impact your credit score at all.
-It is important to limit the amount of hard inquiries on your credit report so you can maximize your credit score.
+For those with long-established credit profiles, a single inquiry may not impact your credit score at all.
+It is important to limit your credit report’s number of hard inquiries to maximize your credit score.

-New accounts make up 10% of your FICO credit score, inquiries make up a portion of the “New Account” category, but is only one of the factors.
+New accounts make up 10% of your FICO credit score; inquiries make up a portion of the “New Account” category, and only one factor.
 Because of this, inquires account for 5% or less of your total FICO score.

 A single hard inquiry can drop your credit score by as much as 5 points.
 However, someone with a long, established credit profile will not be as affected by a hard pull as someone with little credit history.

-When applying for a new vehicle or home loan it’s best to wait until you’re ready to buy before having lenders pull your credit.
-Only the first inquiry affects your credit score, the rest are ignored if within the rate shopping window.
+When applying for a new vehicle or home loan, it’s best to wait until you’re ready to buy before having lenders pull your credit.
+Only the first inquiry affects your credit score; the rest are ignored within the rate shopping window.